This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Autumn is an optimal time to plant trees.
-As mundane as it may seem compared to solar panels and hybrid cars, planting trees is one of the most powerful and affordable ways to make a personal difference for the environment.
-And it’s a fun and educational activity to do with kids, too.
+Autumn is the optimal time to plant trees.
+As mundane as it may seem compared to solar panels and electric cars, planting trees is one of THE most powerful and affordable ways to make a difference for the health of the environment and the beauty of your neighborhood.
+And planting trees is a fun and educational activity to do with kids and community, too.
 Here’s why…